pnsaeta/p064/docs/DE-Bessel.md

 * toc
 {:toc}

 Bessel's equation arises when we solve the wave equation in a circular region, for instance in the shape of a taut drum head after being struck or the ripples on a smooth pond after a pebble is thrown into it—at least while the shore is far away.
 If we imagine the energy density in the ripples as they proceed outward, it must diminish as $$1/r$$, since the perimeter of the ripple is growing proportional to $$r$$.
 The energy is proportional to the amplitude squared (same as for a harmonic oscillator), so the amplitude of the wave must decay proportional to $$1/\sqrt{r}$$.
-So, roughly speaking, we should expect a form something like $$r^{-1/2} \sin(kr)$$, where $$k = 2\pi/\lambda$$ is the wave vector.
+So, roughly speaking, we should expect a form something like $$\frac{\sin(kr)}{\sqrt{kr}}$$, where $$k = 2\pi/\lambda$$ is the wave vector.

 The wave equation is
 \\[